himanshuvnm/himanshuvnm/README.md

 My research is driven by a central question:

-> **How can we build learning systems that are mathematically principled, data-efficient, interpretable, and scalable?**
+> **How can we build learning systems that are mathematically quantified, data-efficient, interpretable, and scalable?**

 I view modern AI systems as large-scale inference engines operating under information and resource constraints.
 My long-term goal is to contribute to the development of next-generation AI systems that combine:
 - mathematical structure